-BALL SYMBOL TYPE DESCRIPTION 7C, 8B, 5C, 4B, 9R, 8P, 8R, 7R, 7N, 7P, 6N, 5R, 5N, 5P, 4P, 4R, 3R, 9A, 3A, 10A, 2A SA Input Synchronous Address Inputs: These inputs are registered and must meet the setup and hold times around the rising edge of K. Balls 3A, 10A, and 2A are reserved for the next higher-order address inputs on future devices.
-All transactions operate on a burst-of-four words (two clock periods of bus activity).
+BALL SYMBOL TYPE DESCRIPTION 6C, 7C, 8B, 5C, 4B, 9R, 8P, 8R, 7R, 7N, 7P, 6N, 5R, 5N, 5P, 4P, 4R, 3R, 9A, 3A, 10A, 2A SA Input Synchronous Address Inputs: These inputs are registered and must meet the setup and hold times around the rising edge of K for READ cycles and must meet the setup and hold times around the rising edge of K# for WRITE cycles.
+Balls 3A, 10A, and 2A are reserved for the next higher-order address inputs on future devices.
+All transactions operate on a burst-of-two words (one clock period of bus activity).
 These inputs are ignored when both ports are deselected.
 8A R# Input Synchronous Read: When LOW, this input causes the address inputs to be registered and a READ cycle to be initiated.
-This input must meet setup and hold times around the rising edge of K, and is ignored on the subsequent rising edge of K. 4A W# Input Synchronous Write: When LOW, this input causes the address inputs to be registered and a WRITE cycle to be initiated.
-This input must meet setup and hold times around the rising edge of K, and is ignored on the subsequent rising edge of K. 7B 7A 5A 5B BW# NW# Input Synchronous Byte Writes (or Nybble Writes on x8): When LOW, these inputs cause their respective byte to be registered and written as if W# had initiated a WRITE cycle.
+This input must meet setup and hold times around the rising edge of K. 4A W# Input Synchronous Write: When LOW, this input causes the address inputs to be registered and a WRITE cycle to be initiated.
+This input must meet setup and hold times around the rising edge of K. 7B 7A 5A 5B BW# NW# Input Synchronous Byte Writes (or Nybble Writes on x8): When LOW, these inputs cause their respective byte to be registered and written as if W# had initiated a WRITE cycle.
 These signals must meet setup and hold times around the rising edges of K and K# for each of the two rising edges comprising the WRITE cycle.
 See Pin Assignment figures for the signal-to-data relationships.
 6B 6A K K# Input Input Clock: This input clock pair registers address and control inputs on the rising edge of K, and registers data on the rising edge of K and the rising edge of K#.
 K# is ideally 180 degrees out of phase with K. All synchronous inputs must meet setup and hold times around the clock rising edges.
 6P 6R C C# Input Output Clock: This clock pair provides a user-controlled means of tuning device output data.
-The rising edge of C is used as the output timing reference for second and fourth output data.
-The rising edge of C# is used as the output reference for first and third output data.
+The rising edge of C is used as the output timing reference for first output data.
+The rising edge of C# is used as the output reference for second output data.
 Ideally, C# is 180 degrees out of phase with C. C and C# may be tied HIGH to force the use of K and K# as the output reference clocks instead of having to provide C and C# clocks.
 If tied HIGH, these inputs may not be allowed to toggle during device operation.
 10R 11R TMS TDI Input IEEE 1149.1 Test Inputs: 1.8V I/O levels.
 These pins may be left not connected if the JTAG function is not used in the circuit.
 2R TCK Input IEEE 1149.1 Clock Input: 1.8V I/O levels.
-This pin must be tied to V {SS} if the JTAG function is not used in the circuit.
-2H, 10H V {REF} Input HSTL Input Reference Voltage: Nominally V {DD} Q/2, but may be adjusted to improve the system noise margin.
+This pin must be tied to Vss if the JTAG function is not used in the circuit.
+2H, 10H V REF Input HSTL Input Reference Voltage: Nominally V DDQ /2, but may be adjusted to improve the system noise margin.
 Provides a reference voltage for the HSTL input buffer trip point.
 11H ZQ Input Output Impedance Matching Input: This input is used to tune the device outputs to the system data bus impedance.
 DQ output impedance is set to 0.2 x R Q , where R Q is a resistor from this pin to ground.
-Alternately, this pin can be connected directly to V {DD} , which enables the minimum impedance mode.
+Alternately, this pin can be connected directly to V DD , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.